abhin4v/abhin4v.github.io/about.md

 This is my personal website written and edited by me.

 All content provided is for informational purposes only.
-The articles and posts on this website are my own and don’t necessarily represent the positions, strategies, or opinions of my employer or its subsidiaries.
+The articles and posts on this website are my own and don’t necessarily represent the positions, strategies, or opinions of my employer or previous employers or their subsidiaries.
 I make no representations as to the accuracy or completeness of any information found here or by following any links.
 I will not be liable for any errors or omissions in this information nor for the availability of this information.
 I will not be liable for any losses, injuries, or damages from the display or use of this information.

 The source of the website can be found on my [github][3].
 The [master] branch contains the static website which is generated from the code and the content in the [source] branch.